yifan8/moment_estimation_incomplete_tensor_decomposition/README.md

 * Scipy

 ## API:
 An outline of the API is provided below.
-For detailed usage, please refer to the docstrings in the code.
-A demo can be found in demo.py.
+For details, please refer to the docstrings in the main code (./solver/solver.py).
+A demo can be found in demo.py (requires additional packages to run).

 ### solve_mean_weight
 Solve the means and weights using the $\text{ALS}^{++}$ algorithm.